MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/MicroStrategyForPowerBI.md

 ---
 title: Power Query MicroStrategy for Power BI connector
-description: Provides basic information about products that use the connector, supported authentication types, prerequisites, and connection instructions.
+description: Provides basic information about products that use the MicroStrategy for Power BI connector, supported authentication types, prerequisites, and connection instructions.
 author: pawjastrzebski

 ms.topic: conceptual